Xertes0/spotifywidget/README.md

 # Spotify Widget

+Works on Linux and Windows.
-Works on Linux, MacOS and Windows were NOT tested.
+MacOS was NOT tested.

 ![Preview](https://i.imgur.com/KYJ3Nes.png)